itchio/itch-docs/developing/getting-started.md

 * Make remote procedure calls to the butler daemon to fetch data
 * etc.

-All processes have a redux store, the **main** store is the reference, and the other stores are synchronized by sending inter-process messages, which is done transparently by [redux-electron-store](https://github.com/fasterthanlime/ftl-redux-electron-store).
+All processes have a redux store, the **main** store is the reference, and the other stores are synchronized by sending actions across the process boundary, which is done transparently by [@goosewobbler/electron-redux](https://github.com/goosewobbler/electron-redux).

 ## Chrome Developer Tools \(renderer\)